Research Proposal Presentation

 The core of the MA degree is the formal course work and the thesis research.
 A master's thesis is the product of rather extensive scientific research and must be prepared according to an established format.
 The thesis should be of publishable quality, though professional publication is not a requirement.
 Several papers from master's theses completed in this department, however, have been published in professional journals.

-Please refer to the Geography Graduate Handbook 2015-2016 and the Graduate Policy Manual from the Office of Graduate Studies or you can go to their website for more information and deadlines at http://www.du.edu/learn/graduates/studentresources.html.
+Please refer to the Geography Graduate Handbook by year of your program acceptance and the Graduate Policy Manual from the Office of Graduate Studies; or you can go to their website for more information and deadlines at http://www.du.edu/learn/graduates/studentresources.html.